 PII can be sensitive and non-sensitive.
 Someone’s social security number, passport, or driver’s license are unique identifiers and prime examples of sensitive personally identifiable information.

 Non-sensitive personal information can become a risk when that data is pieced together to identify a person indirectly.
 For instance, gender, birthday, ethnicity, or medical information may disclose a person’s identity when combined with other information.

 A company may store PII in many ways, but it is most often accessed by cybercriminals when it is available online.

 What Qualifies As PII?

-Experts sometimes disagree as to which personal identifiers should be considered PII and which degree of sensitivity should be attributed to such elements.
+Experts often disagree as to which personal identifiers should be considered PII and which degree of sensitivity should be attributed to such elements.
 The general rule is to evaluate each bit of personal information from the perspective of personal damage it might cause if it were lost or compromised.

 Here are some common examples of personally identifiable information: